 As an employee candidate, your personal data will be processed in order to enable us to consider and assess your employment application.
 The personal data that we may process for these purposes includes:

-We process your personal data in your interest, to ensure that all relevant information is taken into account in considering your application, as well as in ours, in order to enable us to make an informed decision regarding your application (Article 6(1)(f) GDPR).
+We process your personal data in your interest, to ensure that all relevant information is taken into account in considering your application, as well as in ours, in order to enable us to make an informed decision regarding your application.

-Where you provide us with additional data to assess your application, we process such data based on your consent that we process the data volunteered to us (Article 6(1)(a) GDPR).
+Where you provide us with additional data to assess your application, we process such data based on your consent that we process the data volunteered to us.

 As an employee, we process your personal data for the following purposes:

-In general, we process your personal data in your interest, in order to arrange for your necessary documentation with the public authorities, proceed with the payment of your salary and other allowances, and proceed with any reimbursements (Article 6(1)(f) GDPR).
+In general, we process your personal data in your interest, in order to arrange your necessary documentation with the public authorities, to proceed with the payment of your salary and other allowances, and to proceed with any reimbursements.

 As a business partner, customer or vendor, your personal data may be processed for the following purposes:

 We will process your data for these specified, explicit and legitimate purposes, and will not further process the data in a way that is incompatible with these purposes.
-If we intend to process personal data originally collected for one purpose in order to attain other objectives or purposes, we will ensure that you are informed of this.
-We will keep your personal data for as long as it is necessary for us to comply with our legal obligations, to ensure that we provide an adequate service, and to support its business activities (Article 5 and 25(2) GDPR).
+If we intend to process personal data originally collected for one purpose in the name of other objectives or purposes, we will ensure that you are informed of this.
+We will keep your personal data for as long as it is necessary for us to comply with our legal obligations, to ensure that we provide an adequate service, and to support its business activities.

-We may share your personal data with Company Group entities and with third parties in accordance with the GDPR.
-Where we share your data with a data processor, we will put the appropriate legal framework in place in order to cover such transfer and processing (Articles 26, 28 and 29).
-Furthermore, where we share your data with any entity outside the EEA, we will put appropriate legal frameworks in place, notably controller-to-controller (2004/915/EC) and controller-to-processor (2010/87/EU) Standard Contract Clauses approved by the European Commission, in order to cover such transfers (Articles 44 ff.
-GDPR).
+We may share your personal data with Company Group entities and with third parties in accordance with the UK GDPR.
+Where we share your data with a data processor, we will put the appropriate legal framework in place in order to cover such transfer and processing.
+Furthermore, where we share your data with any entity outside the UK, we will put appropriate legal frameworks in place, in order to cover such transfers.

-Subject to your prior consent, your personal data may be transferred to, stored, and further processed by strategic partners that work with us to provide our products and services or help us market to customers.
+Subject to prior receiving your consent, your personal data may be transferred to, stored, and further processed by strategic partners that work with us to provide our products and services or help us market to customers.